 The Grant Agreement requires the nonprofit to submit reports until all of the funds are expended on the project.
 The reports include how the funds have been spent in accordance with the budget.
 Any substantial change in the budget must be requested and approved by Impact100 Sonoma to ensure that the funds are being spent in accordance with the purpose of the grant.
 Impact100 Sonoma may also request any other information as needed to monitor the project.

 The Impact $100,000 Grant award is paid in one lump sum, unless other arrangements have been made between the grantee and Impact100.
 The $100,000 award may be used over three years.
 Community Grant awards are distributed in one lump sum and may be used over two years.

 For questions regarding grant guidelines, processes or forms, contact:

-If Impact100 Sonoma has questions about your Letter of Inquiry or Full Proposal, we will contact you.
+If Impact100 Sonoma has questions about your proposal, we will contact you.